rust-lang/book/src/ch17-01-futures-and-syntax.md

 </Listing>

 Unfortunately, this does not compile.
-The only place we can use the `await` keyword is in async functions or blocks, so Rust will not let us mark `main` as `async`.
+The only place we can use the `await` keyword is in async functions or blocks, and Rust will not let us mark the special `main` function as `async`.

 <!-- manual-regeneration
 cd listings/ch17-async-await/listing-17-03